Your Child's Checkup: 1 Month

 - Don't put cereal in your baby's bottle unless directed to by your doctor.

 - Continue to burp your baby midway through and at the end of feedings.

 - If you breastfeed:

-- You may now begin pumping and storing breast milk for future use.
+- If you haven't yet, you can pump and store breast milk for future use.

 - Continue to take a prenatal vitamin or multivitamin daily.

-- Ask your doctor about vitamin D drops for the baby.
+- Ask your doctor about vitamin D drops for your baby.

 - If you formula-feed: